daviddengcn/go-villa/README.md

 ### IntPriorityQueue

 It rewrites the algorithm in heap package.
-Integers are internally stored in a int slice.
+Integers are internally stored in an int slice.
 Usage:
 ```go
     pq := villa.NewIntPriorityQueue(func(e1, e2 int) bool {